Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Introduction

 The set of admissible curves determine a subgraph of the curve graph, and Proposition \ref{lemma:gammaadmiss} is proved by working one's way out in this complex, using combinations of admissible twists to ``acquire'' twists about curves further and further out in the complex.
 This is encapsulated in Lemma \ref{lemma:pushmakesT} (note that the connection with curve complexes is all contained within the proof of Lemma \ref{lemma:pushmakesT}, which is imported directly from \cite{Salter_monodromy}).
 The corresponding arguments in \cite{Salter_monodromy} made use of the existence of a certain configuration of curves which does not exist when $r \ge g-1$.
 Here we avoid this issue by directly showing that the configurations of Theorem \ref{theorem:genset} have the requisite properties (c.f.
 Lemmas \ref{lemma:hardeven}, \ref{lemma:hardodd}).

 The second step is to show that the admissible subgroup $\T_\phi$ coincides with the stabilizer $\Mod_g[\phi]$, an {\em a priori} larger group.
 This result appears as Proposition \ref{prop:admissfull}; the proof takes place in Section \ref{section:admiss=stab}.
-The method here is to show that both $\T_\phi$ and $\Mod_g[\phi]$ have the same intersection with the ``Johnson filtration'' on $\Mod(\Sigma_g)$ (c.f.
+The method here is to show that both $\T_\phi$ and $\Mod_g[\phi]$ have the same intersection with the Johnson filtration on $\Mod(\Sigma_g)$ (c.f.
 Section \ref{subsection:firststep}).
 The outline exactly mirrors its counterpart in \cite{Salter_monodromy}: Proposition \ref{prop:admissfull} follows by assembling the three Lemmas \ref{step1}, \ref{step2}, \ref{step3}, each of which shows that $\T_\phi$ and $\Mod_g[\phi]$ behave identically with respect to a certain piece of the Johnson filtration.
 The arguments provided here are both sharper and in many cases simpler than their predecessors in \cite{Salter_monodromy}.
 In particular, the previous version of Lemma \ref{step2} required an intricate lower bound on genus which we replace here with the uniform (and optimal) requirement $g \ge 3$.
 The other main result of this section, Lemma \ref{step3}, also improves on its predecessor.
 The previous version of Lemma \ref{step3} was only applicable for $r$ odd, but here we are able to treat arbitrary $r$.
 The internal workings of this step have also been improved and are now substantially less coordinate--dependent.

-Prior to the work carried out in Sections \ref{section:finitegen} and \ref{section:admiss=stab}, in Section \ref{section:sliding} we prove a lemma known as the ``sliding principle'' (Lemma \ref{lemma:sliding}).
+Prior to the work carried out in Sections \ref{section:finitegen} and \ref{section:admiss=stab}, in Section \ref{section:sliding} we prove a lemma we call the ``sliding principle'' (Lemma \ref{lemma:sliding}).
 This is a flexible tool for carrying out computations involving the action of Dehn twists on curves, and largely subsumes the work done in \cite[Appendix A]{Calderon_strata}.
 We believe that the sliding principle will be widely applicable to the study of the mapping class group.

+\begin{remark} Theorem \ref{theorem:genset} requires $g \ge 5$.
+This is necessary in only one place in the argument, Lemma \ref{lemma:pushmakesT}.
+This lemma, which was proved in \cite{Salter_monodromy}, rests on the connectivity of a certain simplicial complex which is disconnected for $g < 5$.
+It is likely that Lemma \ref{lemma:pushmakesT} holds for $g \ge 3$, but to the best of the authors' knowledge, some substantial new ideas are needed to improve the range.
+Among other things, this would complete the classification of components of strata of marked abelian differentials in genera $3$ and $4$. \end{remark}